-The most important components in our ‘youth ministry’ are parents.
-The Bible makes it clear that the primary responsibility for training children to be like Jesus belongs to the parents (specifically the Fathers).
-The book of Ephesians says, “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Ephesians 6:4 ESV) That means the most important person in teaching a child that Jesus was the Savior of the world is Dad.
-It also means the one who needs to teach his children how to eat with prostitutes and tax collectors without sinning, like Jesus did, is Dad.
+The most important components in our "youth ministry" are parents.
+The Bible makes it clear that the primary responsibility for training children to be like Jesus belongs to the parents (specifically the fathers).
+The book of Ephesians says, “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Ephesians 6:4, ESV).
+That means, the primary person in teaching a child that Jesus was the Savior of the world is dad.
+It also means the one who needs to teach his children how to eat with prostitutes and tax collectors without sinning, like Jesus did, is dad.

 Through Sunday School Classes

 Seeing the benefit of having our youth gather each Sunday to sit under the teaching of God’s word together, we also provide both Middle and High School classes each Sunday at the 11:00 am service.